-Why are some people successful with students although others have given up on them?
-This author believes it is because they have a strength-based focus and an optimistic perspective.
+Why are some people successful with students while others have given up on them?
+I believe it's because they have a strength-based focus and an optimistic perspective.
 These educators move "out of the problem and into the solution" by exhibiting eight behaviors of strength-based teachers.

-Imagine that you are working with an individual who has severe physical challenges, who can neither speak nor move his arms or legs in a coordinated matter.
-You are sitting with a consultant and say, "I don't know what to do with him.
+Imagine that you're working with an individual who has severe physical challenges, who can neither speak nor move his arms or legs in a coordinated matter.
+You're sitting with a consultant and say, "I don't know what to do with him.
 He NEVER does his work.
 He is ALWAYS disrupting the class by flailing around."

 Ridiculous, isn't it?
 I find it interesting that when people look at individuals with extreme physical challenges, the focus shifts from what they cannot do, to what they can do.
 A person with cerebral palsy may not be able to speak or coordinate his/her hand movements but perhaps is able to track items with his/her eyes.
 A computer program is then developed that allows communication via eye-movement tracking.
 The people working with individuals with these types of disabilities are forced to focus on the client's STRENGTHS rather than lamenting about the person's weaknesses.
 They also focus on the factors that they (the staff members) can control.

 Furthermore, they look at how the environment can adjust to meet the needs of the client rather than expecting the client to adapt to the environment.
 Many people have found that the same strength-based approach can help educators program for students with learning, emotional, and/or behavioral disabilities.
 A strength-based approach is an optimistic way of looking at a situation.

 Beauty Is in the Eye of the Beholder.
 So Is Misbehavior.